PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 Generate a dataframe [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file that lists one cell per row, all attributes.

-In the example below the generated csv contains:
+In the example below, the generated csv contains:
 + all cell attributes, that over the whole time series have more than 2 different values.
 + from that particular time step all cell attributes available.